July 27, 2017

 Charlize Theron David Leitch | Atomic Blonde

 John Wick co-director David Leitch, also a former stuntman and coordinator, brings his brand of hard-boiled action to 1989 Berlin just days before the fall of the Wall with Charlize Theron (also a producer) starring as one kick-ass MI6 British agent in the exhilarating but incomprehensible Atomic Blonde.
-Based on the Antony Johnston graphic novel, The Coldest City, the film is a retro style remix of contemporary action films with plenty of flash to spare.
+Based on Antony Johnston's graphic novel, The Coldest City, the film is a retro-style remix of contemporary action films with plenty of flash to spare.

-As Lorraine Broughton, Theron is icy cool revelling in such a physical role that exploits of all her skills and best assets.
-Leitch and screenwriter Kurt Johnstad make the overly confusing spectacle almost a ratcheted up female-driven mashup of campier James Bond stories of the past with its grittier more recent fare in terms of filmmaking and action.
+As Lorraine Broughton, Theron is icy-cool, revelling in a physical role that exploits all her skills and best assets.
+Leitch and screenwriter Kurt Johnstad make the overly confusing spectacle almost a ratcheted-up female-driven mashup of campier James Bond stories of the past with its grittier, more recent fare in terms of filmmaking and action.

 Charlize Theron Sophia Batella David Leitch | Atomic Blonde

 All the vapid characters, gratuitous nudity, in-your-face 1980s references, and on-the-nose diegetic soundtrack are worth it for the all-timer, single-take action scene midway through that's both mesmerizing and horrifying in its brutal execution of hand-to-hand violence.
-There's so much going on with the usual rogue agents, black market deals, interagency squabbling, and story-within-a-story framework to make the non-action scenes incredibly over complicated.
+There's so much going on with the usual rogue agents, black market deals, interagency squabbling, and a story-within-a-story framework that makes the non-action scenes feel incredibly overcomplicated.
 Never mind the multitude of double and even triple crosses.

-The balance of messy yet intriguing Cold War era allegiances and over the top, brutal violence doesn't quite mesh throughout, but Leitch's style almost overcomes the lack of substance.
-Cinematographer Jonathan Sela makes East and West Berlin look period appropriately glamorous and seedy all at once.
+The balance of messy yet intriguing Cold War-era allegiances and over-the-top, brutal violence doesn't quite mesh throughout, but Leitch's style almost overcomes the lack of substance.
+Cinematographer Jonathan Sela makes East and West Berlin look at once period-appropriately glamorous and seedy.

-Full of neon, Leitch's brand of stylish action and loud filmmaking mostly works despite a needlessly complex narrative structure mocking its own ultra convoluted plot.
-Theron is a perfect vessel and combination of talent mixed with pure sex appeal to make Atomic Blonde a fun and slick cinematic ride.
-It is beautiful non-sense.
+Full of neon, Leitch's brand of stylish action and loud filmmaking mostly works, despite a needlessly complex narrative structure that mocks its own ultra-convoluted plot.
+Theron is a perfect vessel, combining talent with pure sex appeal, making Atomic Blonde a fun and slick cinematic ride.
+It is beautiful nonsense.

 0 reactions: